liberland/laws/README.md

 # 👨‍⚖️ Introduction - Laws

-Welcome to the Liberland Laws repository!
-Here, we store drafted (interim) laws and draft new laws.
-Note: Interim laws refer to laws which are adopted by the Cabinet rather than the (as of yet non-existent) referendum process.
+Welcome to the online source of the consolidated Laws of Liberland!
+Here we store drafted (interim) laws and draft new laws. **Note:** Interim laws refer to laws which are adopted by the _Cabinet_ rather than the (as of yet non-existent) referendum process.

 We draft in Google Docs and, when a milestone is reached, a folder is made in this repository along with a Markdown version of the draft placed there.
 Adopting as an interim law is the last milestone for the time being, until a revision or final adoption by referendum.